You are taken to court for rent arrears

-If you don’t pay off the arrears or come to an agreement your landlord will apply to the court for a court order to evict you.
+If you don’t pay off the arrears or come to an agreement with your landlord within the notice period, they will apply for a court order.

-Here are some examples of things you might be able to say to the sheriff:
+Here are some examples of things you might be able to say on the defence form:

-- you are owed Housing Benefit which would pay off all or some of the arrears or you are entitled to Universal Credit and your claim has still to be settled
+you are owed Universal Credit or Housing Benefit which would pay off all or some of the arrears

-- you’re the tenant of a social housing landlord and they haven't followed the proper procedures
+you rent from a social housing landlord and they haven't followed the pre-action protocol

 Keep paying your rent